manoflogan/WPEngine-Coding-Exam/README.md

 * Install the python packages required by the project by executing `pip install -r requirements.txt`.

+## Execution

 * Run the command ` python wp_engine.py --input '<fully qualified_file_path_to_input_csv_file>' --output '<fully qualified path to output csv>'` to execute the program.

+* Run the command `pytest` to run the unit tests.
+The code coverage reports will be found under `html_coverage_report` directory in the main project.